 - Call Underground Service Alert at 8-1-1 to mark out underground utility lines two days before digging.
 With just one call, you can have your underground cable, water and energy lines marked out for free.
 Failing to do this could result in serious injury or death.

 - Don't plant shrubs directly in front of utility boxes, pad-mounted (box) transformers.
 Allow room for doors to swing open when shrubs are fully grown.
 The law requires that 8 feet in front of and 2 feet on the other three sides of the transformer must be clear.

 - Contact your city arborist, parks department, or public works department to find out whether your city has guidelines for planting trees, and whether a permit is required for planting trees in parkways or public areas.

-As part of SDG&E's commitment to proper tree care and public education, SDG&E is participating in several Arbor Day events around the county, including:
+As part of SDG&E's commitment to proper tree care and public safety and education, SDG&E is participating in several Arbor Day events around the county, including:

-Additionally, as part of SDG&E's "Right Tree, Right Place" program customers are eligible for a free tree removal and replacement for incompatible trees that are currently being pruned under the electrical high voltage lines.
+Additionally, as part of SDG&E's "Right Tree, Right Place" program, customers may be eligible for a free tree removal and replacement for incompatible trees that are currently being pruned under the electrical high voltage lines.
 Customers can call 800-411-SDGE or visit sdge.com/safety to learn more about the "Right Tree, Right Place" program.